yana-yelnikova/Ecom_Project/README.md

     * Execute the scripts from the `sql/` folder sequentially, starting from `01_first_purchase_date.sql` and ending with `04_create_cohort_analysis_table.sql` to create the base `cohort_analysis` table.
     * Then, execute scripts `05_retention_rate_query.sql`, `06_repeat_purchase_rate_query.sql`, and `07_cohort_size_query.sql` to generate data for visualizations.
 4.  **Create Dashboards:** Use the results of these queries to create corresponding visualizations on your Databricks dashboard, as described in the "Project Objectives" section.

+## Conclusions and Next Steps

+### Retention Rate by Cohort Conclusions
+Based on the "Retention Rate by Cohort" chart and the provided cohort sizes:

+* **Highest Retention Rates:**
+    * **1 Month:** May 2024 (16 customers) and June 2024 (10 customers) cohorts show 100% retention.
+    * **2 Months:** May 2024 (16 customers) and June 2024 (10 customers) cohorts show 100% retention.
+    * **3 Months:** March 2024 (33 customers), May 2024 (16 customers), and June 2024 (10 customers) cohorts achieve 100% retention.

+* **Notable Differences in Short-Term Retention:**
+    * Significant differences are observed. **Earlier cohorts** (January 2024 with 66 customers, February 2024 with 48 customers) demonstrate considerably lower retention rates compared to subsequent months.
+For instance, 1-month retention in January is around 60%, while in May and June, it reaches 100%.
+    * **Later cohorts** (March to June) show a sharp improvement in retention.
+However, the extremely high (100%) retention rates for the May (16 customers) and June (10 customers) cohorts **might be influenced by their very small size**.
+This implies that even a small number of repeat purchases can lead to high percentages, or the data for these cohorts might be too recent for the full retention picture to have formed.